Intrinsic Geometry-Based Angular Covariance: A Novel Framework for Nonparametric Changepoint Detection in Meteorological Data: Intrinsic geometry of torus and sphere

-Analogous to the notion of circular distance - which is the length of the smaller arc between two angles, and the notion of geodesic distance on a surface - which is the length of the shortest path joining two points on the surface, we define the \textit{proportionate area included between these two diagonally opposite points $(\phi_1,\theta_1)$, $(\phi_2,\theta_2)$} as given below.
-It may be noted that, since $r$ and $R$ are arbitrary and $\min \{A^{\mathcal{T}}_1,A^{\mathcal{T}}_2,A^{\mathcal{T}}_3,A^{\mathcal{T}}_4\}$ is dependent on $rR$, we divide it by $4\pi^2rR$ which is the total area of the torus to remove this dependency.
+Analogous to the notion of circular distance - which is the length of the smaller arc between two angles, and the notion of geodesic distance on a surface - which is the length of the shortest path joining two points on the surface, \cite{biswas2025semi} have defined the \textit{proportionate area} included between these points $(0,0)$, $(\phi,\theta)$ as given Definition-\ref{torus area of a segemnt}. \begin{definition} The \textit{proportionate area included between the $(0,0)$, and $(\phi,\theta)$ } is defined as